 How many carbs are in a berry smoothie?
 One keto berry breakfast smoothie has 11.6 grams net carbs, 260 calories, and 2.6 grams protein.
 This low carb smoothie has 19 grams total carbohydrates, as it is high in fiber.

-🥛 Keto Berry Smoothie Nutrition
+🥛 Vegan Keto Smoothie Nutrition

 Here’s the nutrition info for this keto berry smoothie recipe (per serving):